alexirpan/alexirpan.github.io/_posts/2015-09-28-grad-school.markdown

 and overall I'm very glad I decided to take the offer.
 At the same time, when the semester started I found myself enjoying research a lot more.
 Maybe it was the light course load in the first few weeks, or maybe it was the realization that I actually knew what I was doing.
-I could actually hold a conversation with my grad student mentor.
+After one year of research, I could actually hold a conversation with my mentor.
 At least, for a while.

 Riding my newfound wave of motivation, I set up meetings with my PI to find a way to get a reasonable application in time for deadlines.
 I start